deanwest440/emergency-incident-dashboard-demo/README.md

 - Better leverage SASS and make the overall UI more polished and less bland.
 - Use more interesting and meaningful map icons for incidents and responders.
 For example, incidents like Fires, Hazmat, and EMS incidents could be represented with flame, haz-mat/biohazard, and EMS (star of life) icons.
 Similarly, responding units could have different icons for different types.
 - Generally, make as much use of reusable components as possible.
 The `IncidentMap` component for example, ideally should just be a `Map` that just displays generic map data.
+- I would use CSS styles for vertical spacing instead of just throwing in `<br />` tags when needed.

 **Back End**:

-- Most critically, I'd enrich the incident data with weather data!
 - Use an actual database instead of a pretend one
 - Depending on how deep we need to go with enriching incident data, there could be a whole network of internal and external services and APIs that our API would coordinate with.
 - Organize routes separate from app startup
 - Use ES module imports instead of `require`

-**Time Spent**: Approximately 8 Hours
+**Time Spent**: Approximately 9 Hours